kcl-geometry-seminar/kcl-geometry-seminar.github.io/pages/index.md

 Title:&nbsp; A mirror symmetry correspondence in birational geometry

 Abstract:&nbsp;
-I’ll discuss a construction in homological mirror symmetry and birational geometry which exhibits the group of volume-preserving birational transformations of $P^2$ in two ways: as the automorphism group of a certain infinite-type scheme, and as a group of symplectomorphisms of an infinite-type Weinstein manifold.
+I’ll discuss a construction in homological mirror symmetry and birational geometry which exhibits the group of volume-preserving birational transformations of $\mathbb P^2$ in two ways: as the automorphism group of a certain infinite-type scheme, and as a group of symplectomorphisms of an infinite-type Weinstein manifold.
 I’ll also give some applications of this work in understanding the symplectic mapping class group of finite-type Weinstein 4-manifolds.
 This is joint work with Ailsa Keating.

 ---------------------------------------------------------